 Care should be taken to ensure that every sample bottle is not only suitably sealed but also clearly labelled before being submitted to the MCA contractor's laboratory.
 It is important that a sample is positively identified, particularly where more than one is taken during an incident.
 It is of vital importance to maintain continuity in the chain of evidence, MCA recommend that each sample is labelled and is accompanied by more detailed information set out on a standard proforma.
-The form accompanying each container should therefore provide the following details: - a.
+The form accompanying each container should therefore provide the following details: -

 An identifying number: year 2 digits month 2 digits day 2 digits and the initials of the official in charge of taking the samples.
 For example, 02/04/17/JS = Sample taken on 17th April 2002 by John Smith

 - b.
 Description of samples. - c.
 Position from which sample was taken, grid reference if possible. - d.
 Date and time of sampling. - e.
 Purpose for which sample was taken. - f.
 If known, suspected source, e.g. name of tanker or ship. - g.
-Whether or not dispersants have been used and, if known, their type and make.
+Whether or not dispersants have been used and, if known, their type and make. - h.
+Method of sampling (description of sampling device). - i.
+Name, address and telephone no. of person taking the samples and of anyone witnessing the taking of it.